 1. The site’s conversion rate is low

-If your client has a good amount of traffic coming in but a low conversion rate, that may be a sign that there are some UX problems happening on the site.
+If your client has a good amount of traffic coming in but a low conversion rate, that may be a sign that there are some UX problems occurring on the site.
 Pull up the URL and start clicking around.
-You’ll probably be able to notice pretty quickly what the problem is.
+You’ll probably be able to notice what the problem is pretty quickly.

 Some questions you can ask yourself: